In the United Kingdom, opposite sex couples can marry in a civil or religious ceremony.

 If the registrar believes that a person is entering or has entered into a marriage for immigration purposes, the registrar has a duty to report this to the Home Office.
 The registrar must provide the Home Office with certain information, including the marital status and nationality of the person.
 The Home Office may wish to carry out investigations to ensure that the proposed marriage is not a 'sham'.
 It may extend the notice period to 70 days in order to carry out these investigations.
 If you don't comply with the investigations you may not be allowed to marry.
 You also risk being prosecuted and, if you are the person subject to immigration control, you will gain no advantage from the marriage and could be removed from the UK.

 The marriage ceremony in the local Register Office or local authority approved premises will take approximately 10-15 minutes.
-The Superintendent Registrar or Registrar in Northern Ireland will make a short statement about marriage; you can ask the registrar beforehand to indicate what form of words will be used.
-It is not possible to use religious words in the civil ceremony.
+The Superintendent Registrar will make a short statement about marriage; you can ask the registrar beforehand to indicate what form of words will be used.
+It is not possible to use religious words or hymns in the civil ceremony.
 However, the ceremony may include readings, songs or music that contain reference to a god as long as they are in an 'essentially non-religious context'.

 Before signing the register, you should check the information in the entry is correct.
 It is possible to get incorrect information in the register on marriage certificates changed if there is proof that the errors were notified at the time of the marriage.
 When trying to correct information at a later stage, you will have to explain in writing how the incorrect information came to be recorded at the time of the marriage and may need to provide documentary evidence to prove any statements.
 The process may take a long time.